 I once spent a couple of days in wintry Ottawa.
-I don’t recommend it; my hands were very cold.
-Here’s the story.
+Here’s the scoop.

 Snow was falling and I had to use the wipers to get the snow off the windscreen.
 We were driving from Montreal to Ottawa, where we would spend a night.

 We made it to Ottawa and to the hotel.
 The corridor from the underground car park resembled a Mexican prison, though Mexican prisons probably have better standards.

 But the hotel room was amazing.
 There was a kitchen about five times larger than our kitchen at home.
 The mattress on the bed was about a foot high.
 There was a computer, a printer, two large television sets, and a balcony.
 There were four rooms in total, and perhaps there were even more rooms that I hadn’t found yet.

 The TV was difficult to setup.
 I didn’t want to watch TV so I don’t even know why I was trying to set it up.
 When I finally got the TV working, inane chatter instantly started coming out of it.
 Annoying adverts and pointless drivel.
 I hate TV.